 In the event of emergency, please contact the following firm principals at either the business phone 805/543-4366 or via the contact information below:

 The objective of the firm’s BCP is to respond quickly and effectively to a significant business disruption (SBD) by safeguarding employee’s lives, firm property, and the financial and other resources of clients.
 In the event of an SBD, we will make a prompt financial and operational assessment, quickly recover and/or resume operations as needed, and protect the firm books, records, files, and the like.
 We will ensure the continuity of our operations and enable clients to transact business.
 In the event that we determine we are unable to continue our business operations, we will assure clients prompt access to their funds and securities.

-Our BCP contemplates two kinds of SBD’s: internal and external.
+Our BCP contemplates two kids of SBD’s: internal and external.
 Internal SBDs affect only our firm’s ability to communicate and do business, such as a fire or flooding in an office.
 External SBDs prevent the operation of the securities markets or a number of firms, such as a terrorist attack or a wide-scale, regional disruption.
-Our response to an external SBD relies more heavily on other organizations and systems, especially on the capabilities of our clearing firm, Wedbush Securities, Inc.

 Sam Blakeslee and/or Kara Woodruff are responsible for approving and executing the BCP and for conducting the required annual review.
 The firm maintains its BCP in its manual of written supervisorial procedures and copies are available for inspection.
 A copy is also provided to FINRA.
 An electronic copy of our plan is located on the firm’s primary server, as well as the backup server located offsite, and on our website at www.blakeslee-blakeslee.com.

 III.
 Firm Business Description